dangthanhhao/Learn-react/docs/react-learning-plan.md

 **Objective:** Extract reusable logic into custom hooks.

+### ✅ Prerequisites

+Before starting Day 7.5 tasks, understand custom hooks:

+-   [ ] Read: ["Reusing Logic with Custom Hooks"](https://react.dev/learn/reusing-logic-with-custom-hooks) from React docs.
+-   [ ] Understand custom hook rules and patterns.
+-   [ ] Know the `use` prefix naming convention.
+-   [ ] Learn how to extract common patterns into hooks.
+-   [ ] Understand hook composition (hooks calling other hooks).

+### 💬 Copilot Prompts (Learn First)

+-   "What makes a valid custom hook and what are the rules?"
+-   "Explain how to share logic between components with custom hooks."
+-   "Show me how to build a reusable useFetch hook."
+-   "Can custom hooks return JSX or only values?"

 ### ✅ Tasks

 -   [ ] Create `useLocalStorage` hook to persist data to browser storage.